stecarretti/Networking/README.md

 # Networking
-Implementation of a simple clients-server app
+An implementation of a simple clients-server app